-Stroke, also known as “brain attack,” is a medical emergency requiring swift transportation to the nearest medical center and immediate medical treatment by the stroke team.
+Stroke, also known as brain attack, cerebrovascular accident, or CVA, is a medical emergency requiring swift transportation to the nearest medical center and immediate medical treatment by the stroke team.
+We like to say time is brain, because the quicker we can act to stop the stroke, the more brain function we can save, decreasing complications, disability, and the risk of death.
+Truly, every minute counts!

-If you or a loved one comes to Cayuga Medical Center with signs of a stroke, you can take comfort in knowing that your medical center is a designated Stroke Center.
+If you or a loved one comes to Cayuga Medical Center with signs of a stroke, you can take comfort in knowing that your medical center is a designated Primary Stroke Center.
 This means that we meet the high standards of diagnosis and treatment prescribed by the American Stroke Association and the New York State Department of Health.
-You will find yourself instantly at the center of a multidisciplinary group of emergency physicians and nurses, neurologists, radiologists, neurosurgeons, intensivists, and rehabilitation specialists who are available to respond 24/7 in the Emergency Department for the evaluation and treatment of stroke patients.
+You will find yourself instantly at the center of a multidisciplinary group of emergency physicians, licensed independent practitioners, nurses, neurologists, radiologists, and neurosurgeons..
+These clinicians are available to respond 24/7 in the Emergency Department for the evaluation and treatment of stroke patients.

-Stroke is the third leading cause of death in this country and the leading cause of disability: of those who survive, 90 percent have a neurological deficit.
+Stroke is the fifth leading cause of death in the United States and the leading cause of disability: of those who survive, 90 percent continue to have some sort of neurological deficit.
 Studies published in the Journal of the American Medical Association have shown that patients treated at hospitals with Stroke Centers have reduced mortality rates, fewer complications, improved long-term outcomes, and increased patient satisfaction.

-Local EMS responders start the process with their assessment of the patient in the field.
+When you call 9-1-1 for a suspected stroke, local emergency medical services (EMS) responders start the process with their assessment in the field.
+EMS responders are critically important to the stroke process because their assessments, interventions, and particularly their pre-notification prior to arrival at the hospital save precious time.
 As soon as the ambulance calls the Emergency Department, the response begins.
-Our CT imaging technologists prepare the CT scanner and call the radiologist to put him on stand-by alert.
+The first step in the stroke process is to immediately receive a computed tomography (CT) scan of the brain.
+Therefore, our CT imaging technologists prepare the CT scanner and call the radiologist to put him or her on stand-by alert.
 Everyone else on the stroke team assembles in the Emergency Department to be ready and waiting at the door to receive the patient.

-- Numbness or weakness of the face, arm, or leg on one side of the body.
+- Arms: Numbness or weakness of the arm, leg, or one side of the body

 - High blood pressure